sarar0/CV/README.md

 **International Fund for Agricultural Development (IFAD) － Rome, Italy** (October 2014 - April 2017)
 *Human Resources Analyst*
-- Any experience relevant to software development:
+- Experience relevant to software development:
-WORKED ON TESTING AND DEPLOYMENT OF RECRUITMENT SYSTEM (expand on this)
+I was one of the key resource people in a project team working on developing and implementing a new e-Recruitment platform in the HRIS.
+My role entailed extensive system testing, problem solving, redefining requirements and training end-users.

 **World Wide Fund for Nature (WWF-Australia) – Sydney, Australia** (February 2013 - September 2014)